kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 5. Azure Keyvault and Service principal: Manages and secures secrets, connections strings and credentials used in GITACTION pipeline and ADF, Synapse and Airflow.
 6. Apache Airflow : Orchestrated and Schedule ADF pipelines.
 7. Docker: Hosting Airflow infrastructure : Airflow webserver, Schedule, DAG processor , Airflow metadata database.
-8. Power BI: Dashboards and Reports are powered by Power BI
+8. Power BI: Dashboard and Report are powered by Power BI

 ## Project Setup and Prerequisites
 1. Ubuntu or WSL2 installed with al least 16 GB RAM.